What’s the best marketing tool for local service businesses?

 Once the GMB listing has been created and you’ve got it chock full of valuable content, it’s time to start pushing customers to write reviews for your business.
-This shouldn’t be hard so long as your are doing quality work and not over charging however, we’ve found some business owners and operators simply don’t like asking clients for reviews after a job is complete.
+This shouldn’t be hard so long as you are performing quality work and not charging in excess however, we’ve found some business owners and operators simply don’t like asking clients for reviews after a job is complete.
 If that’s the case, it’s time to man up!

 4. Individual Services

 Within your Google Business dashboard, on the left side you will notice “Services”.
 If you are for instance a power washing company, you would write out each of the pressure washing services you offer such as ‘Gutter Cleaning’, ‘Roof Cleaning’, ‘House Washing’, ‘Driveway Cleaning’, etc. For each of those services tries to write out at least a paragraph of information followed by a call to action sentence such as “contact us now for the best roof cleaning services in [INSERT TOWNSHIP]”.
 For each of these services upload an image that represents it best.

 Boost Your Local Service GMB Ranking Even Further